ivanlin69/SeaBattleSolo/README.md

 ## Game Rules and Mechanics

 ### Overview
-Battleship is a strategic, single-player game where the player attempts to sink a fleet of ships by guessing their locations on a hidden grid.
+Sea Battle Solo is a strategic, single-player game where the player attempts to sink a fleet of ships by guessing their locations on a hidden grid.
 The ships are placed automatically by the program on a grid at the start of the game.
 The player's goal is to sink all ships by making strategic guesses about their positions.

 ### Ship Types and Sizes
 The game includes various types of ships, each occupying a different number of consecutive squares on the grid, arranged either horizontally or vertically:
+- **Carrier**: Size of 5 cells.
 - **Battleship**: Size of 4 cells.
-- **Cruiser**: Size of 3 cells.
+- **Destroyer**: Size of 3 cells.
-- **Destroyer**: Size of 2 cells.
+- **Submarine**: Size of 2 cells.
-- **Submarine**: Size of 1 cell.
+- **Patrol Boat**: Size of 1 cell.

 Ships cannot overlap each other or extend off the grid edges.
 The number and type of ships can be customized if playing in a customizable mode.